Sign In Forgot Password

 Sukkah

-Rimonim on the first day of Sukkot has a great afternoon of fun planned in the Sukkah!
-For Zeraim and Nitzanim (Ages 0 - 2nd grade), Dani Apple will be leading Sukkot-themed games and movement activities.
-For Shorashim (3rd-5th grade) there will be board games in the Sukkah.
+Rimonim on the Sunday of Chol Hamoed has a great afternoon of fun planned in the Sukkah!
+Students in Shorashim (3rd - 5th grade) and Anafim (middle and high school) can drop by between 1 and 4 for board games.
+For Zeraim, Nevatim, and Nitzanim (Ages 0 - 2nd grade), Dani Apple will be leading Sukkot-themed games and movement activities at 3 PM.
 For everyone: snacks!
 Contact reyzl@ftjc.org with any questions.

 Simchat Torah Night!